Ultimate Jacksonville Real Estate Investing Guide for 2026

 Economy

-Jacksonville has a median household income of .
-The median income for all households in the whole state is , as opposed to the US figure which is .
+The median household income in Jacksonville is .
+The median income for all households in the entire state is , compared to the country's figure which is .

-Jacksonville has an unemployment average of , whereas the state shows the rate of unemployment at and the country’s rate at .
+Jacksonville has an unemployment average of , while the state shows the rate of unemployment at and the nationwide rate at .

 All in all, the poverty rate in Jacksonville is .
-The total poverty rate for the state is , and the US rate stands at .
+The whole state's poverty rate is , with the United States' poverty rate at .

 Economy Quick Stats